eglassman/cool-papers/defs.md

 				- decision trees
 				- neural networks
 	- these disparate communities (and jargon?) "impedes an exchange of theory and techniques and ... progress of [IP]" [11]
+- Inputs, Process, Outputs
+	- Starting point(s) for IP methods are specific, (knownto-be-)incomplete specifications of a "target" function to be constructed: [11]
+		- incomplete specifications specify behavior for only a small part of the target function's domain [11]
+		- example specifications include: [11]
+			- specific data of a problem—use cases
+			- desirable (and undesirable) behavior of a software
+			- (typical specification type) input/output examples (I/O-examples) of a function or a module interface (a subset of the graph of the function)
+				- referred to as *Programming By Examples (PBE)*
+				- variables in I/O examples may be allowed
+				- more tractable than [general] program synthesis because [13]
+					- "[automated?] reasoning about concrete input states is much easier than dealing with properties over symbolic program states"
+					[13]
+					- humans--programmers and non-programmers alike--have an easier time generating examples than logical/relational/complete specifications [13]
+						- but they may not be good at generating many *good* examples [Myers, private conversation]
+			- test cases *TODO: how is this not an I/O example?
+			- computation traces of a program for particular inputs *TODO: how is this not a more detailed I/O example?
+		- congruent with many AI problems, which "elude a complete specification at all, e.g., face recognition" aka the knowledge-acquisition bottleneck [11]
+	- Process:
+		- construct a computer program or algorithm
+	- Outputs
+		- "a generalization of such an incomplete specification by identifying general patterns in the data" such as [11]
+		-  a more complete specification or an actual implementation of [11]
+			- function
+			- module
+			- other parts of a program
+			- "actual, executable [synthesized] programs including recursion or loops" [11]
+- Uses [11]
+	- "generate candidate solutions subject to further inspection"
+	- combine "with deductive methods to tackle a problem from the general description as well as from concrete (counter-)instances"
+	- systematize occurring generalizations
+	- check representativeness of example cases provided by the user *TODO: FIND OUT MORE
+	- end-user programming
+	- learning of recursive policies in intelligent agents

 ### Statistical